kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 }
 ```

-### `ResourceClaim` Controller Changes
+### ResourceClaim Controller Changes

 `ResourceClaimController` will be updated to:
-- Fetch `ClusterResourceClaimTemplate` resources using a cluster-level template
+- Fetch ClusterResourceClaimTemplate resources using a cluster-level template
   informer.
 - When a `PodResourceClaim` references a `ClusterResourceClaimTemplateName`,
-  create a namespaced `ResourceClaim` in the Pod's namespace using
+  create a namespaced ResourceClaim in the Pod's namespace using the ClusterResourceClaimTemplate's
-  `template.Spec.Spec`, and attach standard OwnerReferences mapping it to the
+  `Spec.Spec`, and attach standard OwnerReferences mapping it to the
   Pod.
 - When a `PodGroupResourceClaim` references a `ClusterResourceClaimTemplateName`,
-  create a namespaced `ResourceClaim` in the PodGroup's namespace using
+  create a namespaced ResourceClaim in the PodGroup's namespace using the ClusterResourceClaimTemplate's
-  `template.Spec.Spec`, and attach standard OwnerReferences mapping it to the
+  `Spec.Spec`, and attach standard OwnerReferences mapping it to the
   PodGroup.

 ### Admission & Validation

 A Pod or PodGroup reference to a cluster-scoped template does not require explicit reference
-authorization checks (such as `SubjectAccessReview`) during Pod or PodGroup admission.
+authorization checks (such as SubjectAccessReview) during Pod or PodGroup admission.
 This
 is consistent with other cluster-scoped templates and class resources like
-`StorageClass` or `RuntimeClass`.
+StorageClass or RuntimeClass.

-Because a `ClusterResourceClaimTemplate` is a template containing a declarative
+Because a ClusterResourceClaimTemplate is a template containing a declarative
 `ResourceClaimSpec` and does not grant any special capabilities on its own, a
 user could always copy the template's content and create an equivalent
-namespaced `ResourceClaimTemplate` or inline `ResourceClaim`.
+namespaced ResourceClaimTemplate or inline ResourceClaim.
 Enforcing access
 control on the actual underlying hardware or scheduling resources must be done
 at the resource driver level or via namespace resource quotas/limits.